petergdoyle/log-message-reducer/README.md

 A Vagrantfile is included that will build a CentOS VM and provision it with all the aforementioned Required Environment items.

 ### Install Manually
 There is an ```install/``` directory included which has individual installation scripts for everything.
 There is a sequence of installation that is required.
-For each script, a new environment variable is set, so you need to run the scripts as root (or "sudo su -") and then exit that session and sudo back in in order to set these Environment variables for the next step.
-At the end, you should be able to all of them.
+For each script, a new environment variable is set, so you need to run the scripts as root (or "```sudo su -```") and then exit that session and sudo back in in order to set these Environment variables for the next step.
+At the end, you should be able to see all of them set correctly with an ```env```command.
 You need these components all installed and environment variables set.
 ```
 $ env |grep HOME
 KAFKA_HOME=/vagrant/kafka-proxied/local/kafka/default